 Muscle stiffness is another sign of panic attacks.
 Muscle relaxation exercises might assist in minimizing an attack.
-This is because if the mind perceives that the body is relaxing, additional symptoms such as fast breathing may subside.
+If the mind perceives that the body is relaxing, additional symptoms, such as fast breathing, may subside.

-A popular approach for dealing with anxiety and panic episodes is progressive muscle relaxation.
+Progressive muscle relaxation is a popular approach for dealing with anxiety and panic episodes.
 (18) This entails tensing and then releasing several muscles in sequence.
 To accomplish this, keep the strain for 5 seconds, then relax as you relax the muscle for 10 seconds before continuing to the next muscle.

 Utilize 5-4-3-2-1 Method

 The 5-4-3-2-1 approach is both a grounding technique and a mindfulness practice.
-(19) It helps to divert the person’s attention away from causes of stress.
+(19) It helps divert the person’s attention away from stress causes.

 To utilize this approach, the user should take their time and go through each of the following steps: